Ngoc-Cac/Ultimate-Tic-Tac-Toe/README.md

 ---
 <a name="program-run"></a>

-## :computer:How do I run the program?
+## :computer:How do I run the application?
 ### Running as an executable:
-To run the program from an executable, download the zip file and unzip them.\\
+To run the application from an executable, download the zip file and unzip them.\
 Currently, the game's design is only supported on Windows, hence there is only an executable for Windows.
 To download, refer to: [`dist/UTTT_windows_32bit.zip`](./dist/UTTT_windows_32bit.zip)
 ### Running from Python script:
-For systems on MacOs and Linux, the game can still be run from the source code.
-However, the GUI design will not look very nice.\\
+For systems on MacOs and Linux, the game can still be run from the Python scripts.
+However, the GUI design will not look nice.\
-To run from the main Python script `src/ultimate_tictactoe.py`.
+To run the application straight from the scripts.
 Follow these steps:
 1. Before running, be sure to have [Python](https://www.python.org/) installed, Python 3.12+ is highly recommended, 3.10 is minimal.
 2. Afterwards, install libraries in `/requirements.txt` using `pip install -r path/to/requirements.txt` or any other means.
 For more infomation, visit [pip install](https://pip.pypa.io/en/stable/cli/pip_install/#description).
-2. If everything has been setup correctly, you can now run `src/ultimate_tictactoe.py` as provided.
+2. If everything has been setup correctly, you can now run [`src/ultimate_tictactoe.py`](./src/ultimate_tictactoe.py) as provided.

 ---
 ---
 <a name="credits"></a>

 ## :copyright:Credits
-Special thanks to [Gabriel-Duong](https://github.com/Gabriel-Duong) for creating the loading gif as well as testing out the application!
+- Special thanks to [Gabriel-Duong](https://github.com/Gabriel-Duong) for creating the loading gif as well as testing out the application!
-The cogwheel and hamburger icons are taken from [FlatIcon](https://www.flaticon.com/)
+- The cogwheel and hamburger icons are taken from [FlatIcon](https://www.flaticon.com/)